Come Out and Play (The Offspring song)

-"Come Out and Play" (sometimes subtitled "Keep 'Em Separated") is a 1994 song by the American punk rock group the Offspring.
-It is the seventh track on their third album, Smash (1994), and was released as its first single.
-Written by frontman Dexter Holland, the song was the second single to be released by the band, after "I'll Be Waiting" (1986).
-It is considered the Offspring's breakthrough song, as it received widespread radio play, with first attention brought by Jed the Fish of KROQ-FM, and reached number one on the Billboard Modern Rock Tracks chart, bringing both the band and the punk rock genre to widespread attention.
+"Come Out and Play" (sometimes subtitled "Keep 'Em Separated") is a song by the American punk rock band the Offspring.
+It is the seventh track on their third album, Smash (1994), and was released in August 1994 by Epitaph Records as its first single.
+Written by frontman Dexter Holland, it is considered the Offspring's breakthrough song, as it received widespread radio play, with first attention brought by Jed the Fish of KROQ-FM.
+The song reached number one on the US Billboard Modern Rock Tracks chart, bringing both the band and the punk rock genre to widespread attention.
+Its accompanying music video was directed by Darren Lavett.

 The song also appears as the second track on their Greatest Hits album (2005).

-Composition
+Music and lyrics

+Stylistically, the track combines "heavy riff-based punk" with surf-style guitar work.

 Dexter Holland said that most songs on Smash "were just about whatever was happening in front of me".
-In the case of "Come Out And Play", it was about gang and school violence: "Back then I was a grad student and I was commuting to school everyday in a shitty car, driving through East L.A.
+In the case of "Come Out and Play", it was about gang and school violence: "Back then I was a grad student and I was commuting to school everyday in a shitty car, driving through East L.A.
 Gangland central.
 I was there the day of the L.A. riots.
 So I was very aware of that part of the world, and a lot of that gun stuff came out in songs like 'Come Out and Play'."
 The line "you gotta keep 'em separated" was sung by Jason "Blackball" McLean, a friend and a fan of the band.
 Inspiration for this line came from Dexter Holland's experience in a laboratory cooling Erlenmeyer flasks full of hot liquids.

+Critical reception

+Jennifer Nine from Melody Maker named "Come Out and Play" Single of the Week, saying, "If only all sweaty hardcore boys jumping around in their big boots sounded this cool and this happy.
+A big fat groovy thing."
+Pan-European magazine Music & Media wrote, "This single was shipped to American college and rock radio a while ago as promo-only.
+Contrary to expectations, airplay soared and the album Smash has now reached platinum status in the US.
+It's a quirky, noise-y rock song that sports an interesting rhythm that could go down well with album rock programmers in Europe."